 - Note: American Express does not use level 4.

 What does my PCI level mean for me?

 Look at the requirements above and see which PCI Level is right for your business.

 - If you’re Level 1 or 2, then you need to hire an auditor to verify your compliance with the PCI-DSS Standard.

 - If you’re Level 3 or 4, then you can do your own self-assessment of compliance.

-If you’re a small/medium business and you rely on Chargify for all of your credit card data-handling operations.
-Chargify hanldles the heavy lifting of PCI-related concerns.
+If you’re a small/medium business and you rely on Advanced Billing for all of your credit card data-handling operations.
+Advanced Billing handles the heavy lifting of PCI-related concerns.
 Please note that you, as a merchant, can self-assess your PCI level, if you are level 3 or 4.

 PCI Self-Assessment for Merchants in Levels 3 & 4

 PCI has developed a set of Self-Assessment Questionnaires (SAQs) that can be used by Level 3 and Level 4 merchants.
 These questionnaires are referred to as “SAQs”.
 They help you figure out if you’re compliant with the PCI-DSS standards.